Should Walgreens Leave Rite Aid At The Merger Altar? (Encore Piece)

 Takeaway

 As I tried to argue in my original piece, it is in WBA's best interest to abandon its Rite Aid merger agreement.
 There are way too many pharmacies in the United States and the deal term aren't that favorable given the headwinds in brick and mortar retail (front store sales).
-The revised merger agreement appears to greatly favor Walgreens and if at the time of the proposed July 2017 wedding, Walgreens gets cold feet, then it can pay either $325 million (or half if RAD's EBITDA is less than $1 billion) and walk away.
+The revised merger agreement appears to greatly favor Walgreens, and if at the time of the proposed July 2017 wedding, Walgreens gets cold feet, then it can pay either $325 million (or half if RAD's EBITDA is less than $1 billion) and walk away.

 If you like my work, please consider following my account to get all of my content.
 If you're crazy enough to really like it, have a look at Market Adventures, my new Marketplace service.
 I just launched it on May 1st and have already written 11 articles since the launch date.
 I am looking to growing a community of passionate investors that enjoy making high probability bets with compelling risk/reward characteristics.